jmagman/flutter-wiki/Deferred-Components.md

 </dist:module>
 ```

-Any references to the Flutter java API will need to be done within your newly setup dynamic feature module.
-You are no longer able to directly launch a `FlutterActivity` from your main activity and must now wrap it in a new class inside your dynamic feature module.
-It is recommended to create a new activity in your dynamic flutter module that implements all of the capability your base Application and Activity was doing.
-After installing the flutter android split, the new dynamic flutter activity can then be launched.
+Any references to the Flutter Java API will need to be done within your newly dynamic feature module.
+You are no longer able to directly launch a `FlutterActivity` from your main activity, and must now wrap it in a new class inside your dynamic feature module.

+It is recommended to create a new Android Activity in your dynamic Flutter module that implements all of the behavior from your base application and base Activity.
+After installing the Flutter Android split, the new dynamic Flutter Activity can then be launched.

 Depending on your specific apps, additional configuration may be needed to build and run your apps.

 ## Regular deferred components integration

 We have not yet tested integration with a pure Flutter app using deferred components.

-Flutter's tooling does not yet directly support building add-to-app and deferred components together, but it is technically possible to run `gen_snapshot` in split aot mode and then package the different .so files into additional dynamic feature modules yourself.
-See the Custom Implementation for additional details.
+Flutter's tooling doesn't yet support building add-to-app and deferred components together.
+However, it is technically possible to run `gen_snapshot` in split AOT mode, and then package the different `.so` files into additional dynamic feature modules.
+See the Custom Implementation below for additional details.

 ***

 # Custom Implementations

-It is possible to write a custom implementation that bypasses the Android Play store.
-This is only recommended for advanced developers and is primarily aimed at apps with very unique needs such as extremely large asset components, specific download behavior, or distribution in a region that does not have access to the Play store (eg, China).
+It's possible to write a custom implementation that bypasses the Android Play store.
+This is only recommended for advanced developers, and is primarily aimed at apps with very unique needs such as extremely large asset components, specific download behavior, or distribution in a region that does not have access to the Play Store (e.g. China).

 ### Overview

-The Flutter embedder allows custom implementations that handle customer-unique download and unpacking of deferred components while still allowing access to the core Dart callbacks that register a loading unit with the Dart runtime.
+The Flutter Embedder allows custom implementations that handle customer-unique download and unpacking of deferred components while still allowing access to the core Dart callbacks that register a loading unit with the Dart runtime.
 This process is far more involved than the default play store version.

-To implement a custom deferred components system, the following major pieces will be required:
+To implement a custom deferred components system, the following major pieces are required:

 * Android embedder implementation of `DeferredComponentManager` that handles communication between the app and the server as well as extracting the `.so` file and assets from the downloaded component.
 * Tooling to package the components in a way that is compatible with your `DeferredComponentManager` and to interpret `gen_snapshot` output of loading units.
 * A server to host the downloadable components.
-Without the Play store acting as a distributor for Android dynamic feature modules, this must be custom.
+Without the Play Store acting as a distributor for Android dynamic feature modules, this must be custom.

 The following sections provide a high level guide of what needs to be done in a custom implementation.

-### DeferredComponentManager - Android embedder
+### DeferredComponentManager - Android Embedder

-The embedder is responsible for downloading and installing the packaged component files.
-This can be done by implementing the abstract class DeferredComponentManager in the Android embedder.
+The Embedder is responsible for downloading and installing the packaged component files.
+This can be done by implementing the abstract class `DeferredComponentManager` in the Android Embedder.

-The entry point into this class is `installDeferredComponent` which provides both a loading unit id and the component name to help determine what to install. `loadLibrary()` calls will pass only a loading unit id while `DeferredComponent.installDeferredComponent()` calls from the framework services package will pass only a component name to load an assets-only component.
+The entry point into this class is `installDeferredComponent` which provides both a loading unit id and the component name to help determine what to install.

+`loadLibrary()` calls will pass only a loading unit id while `DeferredComponent.installDeferredComponent()` calls from the framework services package will pass only a component name to load an assets-only component.

 In order to resolve a specific component from the loading unit id, it is typically necessary to store a mapping of loading unit ids to the component name.
 In the default implementation, we accomplish this by storing a string meta-data in the base app’s `AndroidManifest.xml`, but this can be accomplished in any way desired.

 You may find detailed explanations of each method in `DeferredComponentManager`  in the engine source file at `shell/platform/android/io/flutter/embedding/engine/deferredcomponents/DeferredComponentManager.java`.

-The default Play store implementation is found at `shell/platform/android/io/flutter/embedding/engine/deferredcomponents/PlayStoreDeferredComponentManager.java` and can be used as a rough guide on what needs to be implemented.
+The default Play Store implementation is found at `shell/platform/android/io/flutter/embedding/engine/deferredcomponents/PlayStoreDeferredComponentManager.java` and can be used as a rough guide on what needs to be implemented.

-To load Dart libraries, call `FlutterJNI.loadDartDeferredLibrary` with the loading unit id and a list of paths that potentially contain the `.so` file in your `loadDartLibrary` implementation.
-The engine will try to dlopen each of the paths provided until one is successfully opened.
+To load Dart libraries, call `FlutterJNI.loadDartDeferredLibrary` with the loading unit id, and a list of paths that potentially contain the `.so` file in your `loadDartLibrary` implementation.
+The engine will call `dlopen` on each of the paths provided until one is successfully opened.

 To load new assets, create an Android `AssetManager` that has access to the newly downloaded assets.
 Pass this `AssetManager` to `FlutterJNI.updateJavaAssetManager`.